alat-rights/alana-utilities/docs/README.md

 ## Testing
 There are simple tests written with `unittest`.
 I am working on extending the test suite.

+You may need to provide your Anthropic API key is an environment variable to run all of the unit tests.
+See [#10](https://github.com/alat-rights/alana-utilities/issues/10).

 ```
 $ python simple_tests.py
 ```